zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/custom-fields.js]
 ```

-Additionally, if there is a field that affects the generation of dynamic fields, you can set the `altersDynamicFields: true` property.
-This informs the Zapier UI that whenever the value of that field changes, fields need to be recomputed.
-An example could be a static dropdown of "dessert type" that will change whether the function that generates dynamic fields includes a field "with sprinkles."
-If your field affects others, this is an important property to set.
+Additionally, if there is a field that affects the generation of dynamic fields, you can set the property `altersDynamicFields: true`.
+This informs the Zapier UI whenever the value of that field changes, the input fields need to be recomputed.
+For example, imagine the selection on a static dropdown called "Dessert Type" determining whether the function generating dynamic fields includes the field "With Sprinkles?" or not.
+If the value in one input field affects others, this is an important property to set.

 ```js
 [insert-file:./snippets/alters-dynamic-fields.js]